sav-che/TL-2/Authors/Caballero y Segarés, Arturo {std. Caball.}.md

-> [!cite] BHL link: this entry starts at [page 291](https://www.biodiversitylibrary.org/item/103861#page/301/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 291](https://www.biodiversitylibrary.org/page/33266598) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Caballero y Segarés, Arturo (1877-1950), Spanish botanist, born in Cenicero, educated at the Colegio de Santo Tomás at Logroño, studied at the Faculty of Sciences of the University of Madrid, Lic.
-1898 (botany), with the Herbarium of the Jardin Botánico Madrid from 1905, Dr. 1911 at Madrid University, dedicating himself to the flora of Spain. (*Caball.*).
+1898 (botany), with the Herbarium of the Jardin Botánico Madrid from 1905, Dr. 1911 at Madrid University, dedicating himself to the flora of Spain.
+**Abbreviated name**: *Caball.*

 #### Herbarium and types